 If the state took your blood as evidence for a Driving While Intoxicated for Drugs case, they will use a process called gas chromatography.
 Some people think that just because the state took your blood they will automatically look for any drugs in your system.
 This is not actually true.

 Many complicated issues can arise when the government is trying to use your blood against you in a Driving While Intoxicated for Drugs case.
 Did the lab leave your blood out for too long with no refrigeration?
 Did they use expired chemicals?
 Did they calibrate the machine?
-When?
+When did they calibrate the machine?
 Did they prepare the sample the same way they are supposed to?
 Did they switch your vial with another person’s?

-But imagine if your lawyer doesn't understand the process.
+But, imagine if your lawyer doesn't understand the process.
 How is he ever going to exploit those possible mistakes for you?
-If he or she doesn't understand these processes, how will she convince a jury that you are not guilty and the lab made a mistake?
+If he or she doesn't understand these processes, how will they convince a jury that you are not guilty and the lab made a mistake?